-A department will require its majors to take 27 to 48 semester hours within the department (excluding an emphasis).
+A department will require its majors to take a certain number of semester hours within the department (excluding an emphasis).
 The major in Music will consist of 48 semester hours.
 To graduate, a candidate must not receive a grade lower than a "C" in courses required or elected for the major.